 When it comes to convenient, on-the-go meals, sandwiches are a go-to.
 They’re fairly quick and easy to make, easy to transport, and keep well in a cooler as long as they stay cold.
 They also tend to please just about everyone with the wide variety of things you can put on a sandwich, like different proteins, veggies, and greens.
+Vegan lunch meat tries to add a new option to the list.

 The issue with most “sandwich” meat, or deli slices, is that although they are derived from meat, many are so processed and preserved that they often become unhealthy.
 And this is besides the fact that they are, of course, not vegetarian or vegan friendly.
 If you don’t eat meat, the lack of sandwich options can become discouraging, especially if you love a good, classic club sandwich.